Virtuelle Hochschule Bayern

 Prüfungsort:

-LMU University Munich, University of Passau and others on request (if applicable)
+LMU University Munich and University of Passau

 Zustündiges Prüfungsamt: